1. Parties and the Agreement

 - shall provide all cooperation and assistance as Supplier may reasonably request to enable Supplier to exercise its rights and perform its obligations under and in connection with the Agreement;

 - shall set up, maintain, and operate in good repair Customer Environment and to make any changes to Customer Environment as required, in Supplier’s discretion, to support the delivery and operation of the Service at Customer’s own cost; and

-- if Supplier wishes to alter the delivery of the Service and such alteration requires a change to Customer Environment (including reconfigurations or interface customisations to the extent necessary to access or use the Service) Customer will give any assistance to Supplier or make any such changes to Customer Environment, that Supplier reasonably requires.
+- if Supplier wishes to alter the delivery of the Service and such alteration requires a change to Customer Environment (including reconfigurations or interface customizations to the extent necessary to access or use the Service) Customer will give any assistance to Supplier or make any such changes to Customer Environment, that Supplier reasonably requires.

-4.3 Data: Customer grants Supplier and its Personnel a limited licence to copy, transmit, store and back-up or otherwise access or use the Data or make reference to any Intellectual Property Rights in the Data:
+4.3 Data: Customer grants Supplier and its Personnel a limited license to copy, transmit, store and back-up or otherwise access or use the Data or make reference to any Intellectual Property Rights in the Data: